jdeath/homeassistant-addons/searxng_with_mcp/README.md

 Home Assistant addon adapted from https://github.com/DDanii/HA-Add-ons-by-DDanii/tree/master/searxng

 This includes a lightweight MCP server that gives llama.cpp (and any other MCP-compatible client) web search via a private [SearXNG](https://github.com/searxng/searxng) instance.
-Uses the **streamable-HTTP** transport over a single `/mcp` endpoint.

-Adapted from https://github.com/The-AI-Workshops/searxng-mcp-server using Claude
+MCP server adapted from https://github.com/jdeath/mcp-searxng-enhanced to give an FastMCP IP endpoint (used Ai to edit).
+For with MCP code at `https://github.com/jdeath/mcp-searxng-enhanced`

 If you just want SearXNG use @DDanii addon